 The scope of coverage varies from treaty to treaty.
-However, as mentioned in question 17, the Japan-Cambodia BIT (2007) is often considered to be a de facto model BIT for Japan.
+However, the Japan-Cambodia BIT (2007) is often considered to be a de facto model BIT for Japan.

 Investment

 Under the Japan-Cambodia BIT, 'investment' is defined as being every kind of asset owned or controlled, directly or indirectly, by an investor (and includes amounts derived from investments, such as profit, interest, capital gains, dividends, royalties and fees) such as: